uArm-Developer/Controller/scene_demo/joystick_with_uArm/README.md

 # Joystick control uArm

-The uArmController control uArm Swift Pro to move and control gripper to catch somethings.
+The uArmController controls uArm Swift Pro to move and control gripper to catch somethings.

 # How to connect the uArm
 1.Connect the uArm Controller and uArm Swift Pro with Type-C.